mikiepure/simplog/README.md

 It has following features:

 * Simple logging interfaces with log level
-* Filtering by log level
+* Log can be filtered by log level
-* Changing log destination
+* Log destination can be changed by setting io.Writer
-* Changing log format
+* Log format can be changed by callback function

 ## Logger

-A (local) logger can be created by New() function.
+A local logger can be created by New() function.

+It has following functions:

+* Fatal(), Error(), Warn(), Info(), or Debug() can be used for logging
+  * Arguments for logging are same as fmt.Println() or log.Println()
+* SetLevel() can be used for filtering by log level
+* SetWriter() can be used to change log destination
+* SetFormatter() can be used to change log format

 Sample Code: